Dictaphone Demo

 bin/juntos dev -d dexie

 Open http://localhost:3000.
 Same recording interface.
-Same transcription.
+Same transcription and translation.
 But now:

 - No Ruby runtime — the browser runs transpiled JavaScript